UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m5-reserving-combination/index.md

   - e.g., do those average claims make sense, given our (also qualitative) knowledge of the claims development processes??
   - e.g., do trends in average claim size agree with our beliefs around claims inflation and superimposed inflation?
 - relation of forecasts of liability to case estimates
-  - e.g., can they broadly be reconciled? (they should be roughly equal, or if not the difference should be consistant or explainable)
+  - e.g., they are not directly comparable, but the evolution of the ratio should be smooth enough.

 # Combining the results of the different models